microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/01-intro.md

 <!-- markdownlint-disable MD002 MD041 -->

-This tutorial teaches you how to build a .NET Core console app that uses the Microsoft Graph API.
+This tutorial teaches you how to build a .NET console app that uses the Microsoft Graph API.

 > [!TIP]
 > If you prefer to just download the completed tutorial, you can download or clone the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-dotnet-core).